iamsaltgawd/GPU-Passthrough-PikaOS/README.md

 ```shell
 $USER ALL=(ALL) NOPASSWD: /usr/bin/supergfxctl
 ```
+The command you will be using is `gpuswitch`.
 ## Installing Dependencies

 First things first, make sure your system has all the necessary packages installed.
 Run the following: